btorressz/solanalottery/README.md

 # solanalottery
 # Solana Lottery program
 This is a decentralized lottery program built on the Solana blockchain using the Anchor framework.
 The lottery allows participants to buy tickets, and a random winner (or multiple winners) is selected to receive the prize pool.
-The application includes support for features such as discounted bulk ticket purchases, multiple winners, and automatic lottery resets.
+The program includes support for features such as discounted bulk ticket purchases, multiple winners, and automatic lottery resets.

 ## Features